vaibhavkulal/Python_training/README.md

 ### Basic Questions: solve it and upload
 1. write a python script/program to add two numbers. (int and float)
 2. create a list of type integer and find min, max,sum , avg also count the number of each objects inside the list and print the list in reverse order
+3. Python program show removing duplicate letters from a string , keep unique srtring and find the length